carbonWinter/the-big-guns/dog-bites.md

       out the value of your case and will do their best to maximize the compensation you can get from a dog bite.
 Contact The Big Guns today to discuss what your dog bite case might be worth.
-  - heading: What is a Level 4 dog bite? late to hire you?
+  - heading: What is a Level 4 dog bite?
     content: Dog bite level numbers come from Dr. Ian Dunbar's Dog Bite Scale, which is often circulated and employed by various dog trainer organizations.
 A Level 4 bite, per the scale, indicates a dog bite where the depth of the bite punctures